Jbleezy/BO2-Reimagined/README.md

 * Upgraded: decreased alt weapon fire time from 3 seconds to 0.5 seconds
 * Fire upgraded: charged shots no longer deal additional damage to Panzersoldat
 * Ice upgraded: fixed melee sound

+## Tactical Grenades

+### Monkey Bomb
+* Added model and HUD icon from Buried to all maps
+* Zombies killed can drop powerups
+* Fixed an issue where a Monkey Bomb wouldn't activate if the previously thrown Monkey Bomb hadn't activated yet

+### EMP Grenade
+* No longer disables HUD
+* Disables player's perks for 12 seconds
+* Increased ammo from 2 to 3
+* Decreased projectile speed by 30% (same as Black Ops 2 Multiplayer EMP Grenade)
+* Decreased zombie EMP radius by 17% (same as Black Ops 2 Multiplayer EMP Grenade)
+* Increased perk machine EMP radius by 22% (same as Black Ops 2 Multiplayer EMP Grenade)
+* Decreased perk machine EMP time from 90 seconds to 60 seconds
+* Changed shellshock (same as Black Ops 2 Multiplayer EMP Grenade)
+* Added fx to EMP'd players
+* Can destroy deployed Zombie Shields
+* Sprinting no longer wakes up EMP'd zombies
+* Zombies that are in the ground can no longer get EMP'd

+### Smoke Grenade
+* Added on Cell Block and Docks
+* Kills on any round

+### Hell's Retriever
+* No longer ricochets to other zombies when not charged
+* Every charge increases total zombies attacked by 3
+* Unupgraded: changed damage to 2000 (normally does 1000-2000 damage based on number of charges)
+* Upgraded: kills on any round when not charged

+### G-Strike Beacon
+* Kills on any round
+* Increased ammo from 2 to 3

+## Equipment
+* Increased move speed from 100% to 110%

+### Combat Knife
+* Added model from Black Ops 2 Multiplayer

+### Claymore
+* Can be repurchased
+* Can be placed while in the air
+* Increased max amount that can be placed from 12 to 20
+* Added weapon name on HUD
+* Removed initial weapon raise anim

+### Time Bomb
+* No longer sends players back in time
+* Kills all zombies
+* Can have with Monkey Bombs
+* Switches to detonator at correct time after throwing
+* Fixed detonator raise and drop anims

+### One Inch Punch
+* Upgraded: elemental punch changes based on which staff the player currently has
+* Upgraded: uses melee lunge anim as normal melee anim
+* Fixed an issue where a player's melee weapon wouldn't reset if the player bled out in the Giant Robots

 ## Wallbuys
 * Purchasing ammo refills clip ammo